 “Millions of low-skilled migrant workers are vulnerable to recruitment malpractices, including exorbitant recruitment costs,” said Michal Rutkowski, Senior Director of the Social Protection and Jobs Global Practice at the World Bank.

-“We need to boost efforts to create jobs in developing countries and to monitor and reduce recruitment costs paid by these workers.”
+“We need to boost efforts to create jobs in developing countries and to monitor and reduce recruitment costs paid by these Africans.”